Top 38 Best Dog Breeds for Men – Coolest Dog Breeds

 Regardless if you’re single, married with children, or perhaps live in an apartment, I’m going to share with you plenty of options to consider.
 Now, you might be wondering why are these are my top choices?
 And what makes certain breeds better than others, I’ll tell you:

-I was raised in family with dogs ever since I was a child.
+I was raised in a family with dogs ever since I was a child.
 And while I still have a dog today, a rescue Polish Hound from the shelter, my connection with these animals goes far beyond that.
-Over the years I have meet well over 300 plus breeds and their owners.
+Over the years, I have met well over 300 plus breeds and their owners.

-For awhile I worked at a custom pet food start up, and oversaw an algorithm that based nutritional needs on exact breed, weight, activity level, health concerns, allergies, and far more.
-From training to nutrition to temperament and beyond, if you ask me, I’ll have an immediate answer for you.
+For a while, I worked at a custom pet food start-up and oversaw an algorithm that based nutritional needs on exact breed, weight, activity level, health concerns, allergies, and far more.
+From training to nutrition to temperament and beyond, I’ll have an immediate answer for you.

 Remember, it’s not so much about size either (though most men tend to choose large or giant breeds), there are a lot of things to consider like health issues, energy levels, etc. Certain breeds have characteristics you can’t simply train around.

 With that said, regardless of what dog breed you choose, with good training and strong leadership, you’ll find the companionship you’re looking for in a pet.

 Lastly, please adopt and don’t “buy a best friend.”
 ALL shelter dogs can be trained beyond their issues if you’re patient and willing enough to help them.
 Most, if not all, are perfectly normal and wonderful dogs who were simply abandoned and looking for a friend.